-All barbering Future Professionals must adhere to the following professional dress code while in attendance:
+All Barbering Future Professionals must adhere to the following professional dress code while in attendance:

-- 1. Optional, but recommended: Straight Tie or Bow. - 2.
-Optional, but recommended: Button down shirt. - 3.
-Accessories may include: Belt, Arm-Garter, Suspenders, Socks or Shoes must be in black. - 4.
-Jeans, any rips or tears must fall below the fingertips, when standing up BLACK only. - 5.
-Barber smocks are optional BLACK only. - 6.
-Fedoras, flat hats, ascot caps, scarves or stylish head wraps may be worn BLACK only. - 7.
-Shorts and/or skirts that fall below the fingertips. - 8.
-Skirts or Dresses in all black.Black tights or leggings must be worn if the skirt or dress falls above the knee. - 9.
-Paul Mitchell Logo T-Shirt. - 10.
-Name tag as provided by the school.All Future Professionals are required to wear a name tag while in attendance.
+- 1. Future Professionals must wear all BLACK attire. - 2.
+Phase Two Future Professionals ONLY: may wear black or white in any combination. - 3.
+Optional, but recommended: Straight Tie or Bow. - 4.
+Optional, but recommended: Button down shirt. - 5.
+Accessories may include: Belt, Arm-Garter, Suspenders, Socks or Shoes must be in BLACK. - 6.
+Jeans, any rips or tears must fall below the fingertips, when standing up BLACK only. - 7.
+Barber smocks are optional BLACK only. - 8.
+Fedoras, flat hats, ascot caps, scarves or stylish head wraps may be worn BLACK only. - 9.
+Shorts and/or skirts should be no shorter than 2 fingers above the knee from front to back, when standing up. - 10.
+Skirts or Dresses in all black.
+Solid black tights or leggings must be worn if the skirt or dress falls above the knee. - 11.
+Paul Mitchell Logo T-Shirt. - 12.
+Name tag as provided by the school.
+All Future Professionals are required to wear a name tag while in attendance.